spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 }
 ```

+!!! hint
+    It works best in combination with a [push policy](push-policy/README.md#push-and-pull-request-events) to create proposed runs on pull requests.

 [View the example in the rego playground](https://play.openpolicyagent.org/p/nIjFbXKLsn){: rel="nofollow"}.

 #### Adding a comment to pull requests targeting a specific commit